ALiao18/ALiao18/README.md

 ## About Me
 My name is Andrew.
-I am starting a Masters in [AI Engineering, Computational Biomedical Engineering (Thesis track)](https://www.cmu.edu/bme/Academics/artificial-intelligence-engineering-research/index.html) at Carnegie Mellon University.
+I am starting a Masters in [AI Engineering, CompBME (Thesis track)](https://www.cmu.edu/bme/Academics/artificial-intelligence-engineering-research/index.html) at Carnegie Mellon University.
 I plan to conduct research on neural decoding algorithms, as well as non-invsavie and minimally invasive BCI.
-Previously, I studied Computer Science and Data Science at NYU.
+Previously, I studied Computer Science and Data Science at New York University.
 I am from Taiwan and am currently based in New York City.

 I am currently involved with the [CN^3 Lab](https://cn3laboratory.org/home.html), working on
 1. AutoML models for Febrile Seizure (FS) and Sudden Unexpected Death in Children (SUDC) classification